How to Protect Yourself Against Identity Theft, Scams, and Fraud

 Fake Check Scams

 Have you or someone you know received a check in the mail that is too good to be true?
 Don’t be fooled and become a victim.
 Go to fakechecks.org for more information on lottery check scams and more!

 This term is used to describe a scam whereby an email is sent to someone with the representation it is from a legitimate establishment, but the true intent is to gather personal information of that person with the intent to perpetrate fraud.
-Learn More »
+Learn More about phishing scams »

 More Helpful Consumer Information